mikependon/RepoDB/RepoDb.Wiki/Implementing a Trace.md

 ### Methods

-A method `Cancel()` at *TraceLog* class is provided to allow the developers to cancel the execution on-the-fly.
+A method `Cancel()` at *CancellableTraceLog* class is provided to allow the developers to cancel the execution on-the-fly.
 Below is the signature.

 ```csharp
 public void Cancel(bool throwException)